Gilgit-Baltistan Independence Day

-Gilgit-Baltistan Independence Day (གིལ༌གིད། བལ༌དིས༌དན། ལ༌ཟ༌དི༌ ྱཞིཀ༎) is celebrated on 1 November every year as independence from Dogra Raj in 1947.
-Every 1 November is a holiday in Gilgit-Baltistan, the flag hoisting ceremony is attended by the Governor, Chief Minister, Force Commander Northern Areas along with civil and military officials and war veterans of GB.
+Gilgit-Baltistan Independence Day, observed annually on 1 November, celebrates the independence of Gilgit-Baltistan from the Dogra rule of Jammu and Kashmir, and its accession to Pakistan.
+It is a public holiday in Gilgit-Baltistan.
+The flag hoisting ceremony is attended by the Governor, Chief Minister, and Force Commander Northern Areas, along with civil and military officials and war veterans of Gilgit-Baltistan.